These baked yellowtail fillets are marinated in an easy homemade teriyaki sauce, baked until tender, and finished with a teriyaki glaze.

 Yellowtail can be a little difficult to find.

-I ordered mine from Misfits Market, but you could also check the freezer section at your most well-stocked grocery store.
+I ordered mine online, but you could also check the freezer section at your most well-stocked grocery store.

 How to Make Baked Yellowtail with Teriyaki Sauce

 Whisk together the vinegar, soy sauce, ginger, garlic, wasabi (or horseradish), and sugar.